lh3/bwa-docker/README.md

-To build the docker image, run the following in this directory:
+In this repo, `bwa` is linked with `gcc -static`.
+To build a docker image, run the following in this directory:
 ```sh
 docker build -t mybwa .
 ```